drduh/YubiKey-Guide/README.md

 Neither rotation method is superior and it is up to personal philosophy on identity management and individual threat modeling to decide which one to use, or whether to expire Subkeys at all.
 Ideally, Subkeys would be ephemeral: used only once for each unique encryption, signature and authentication event, however in practice that is not really practical nor worthwhile with YubiKey.
 Advanced users may dedicate an air-gapped machine for frequent credential rotation.

-To renew or rotate Subkeys, follow the same process as generating keys: boot to a secure environment, install required software and disconnect networking.
+To renew or rotate Subkeys, follow the same process as generating keys: boot to a secure environment, install required software and disable networking.

 Connect the portable storage device with the Certify key and identify the disk label.